Parmesan Cheese: Can It Go Bad? How to Tell?

 Parmesan cheese is a type of hard Italian cheese that is made from cow’s milk.
 It has a nutty, salty flavor and is often used in pasta dishes, salads, and soups.

-Parmesan cheese is a popular kitchen condiment, but did you know it can go bad?
+Parmesan cheese is a popular condiment, but did you know that it can go bad?

-In this blog post, we will discuss the signs of spoilage and how to tell if parmesan cheese has gone bad.
-We will also explore why parmesan cheese sometimes makes people sick and how long it will last after opening.
+In this blog post, we will discuss the signs of spoilage and how to tell if Parmesan cheese has gone bad.
+We will also explore why Parmesan cheese sometimes makes people sick and how long it lasts after opening.

 Can Parmesan Cheese Go Bad?

-Parmesan cheese is a hard cheese that typically has a good shelf life — thanks to its long curing period of 10-12 months minimum.
-However, like all cheeses, it can go bad quickly if not stored properly.
+Parmesan cheese is a hard cheese that has a good shelf life.
+The real parmesan has been aged for a minimum of 12 months.
+However, like all cheeses, it can eventually go bad if it is not stored properly.

-The signs of spoilage in parmesan cheese are similar to other cheeses, such as off odor, mold, and a slimy texture.
+The signs of spoilage in Parmesan cheese are similar to those in other types of cheese.
+The signs of spoilage include an off odor, mold, and a slimy texture.

-If you are not sure whether the cheese has gone bad, you can simply take a good sniff of it.
+However, if you are not sure if the cheese is bad, you can do a smell test.
 If the cheese smells sour or ammonia-like, it is best to discard it.

-One of the main signs of spoilage in parmesan cheese is an off odor.
-It is worth noting that a little bit of a sour smell is fairly normal.
-However, if the smell is overwhelming, it is a clear sign that the cheese has gone bad.
-We have further discussed why parmesan smells like vomit, fruity, or plastic previously.
+The smell of bad Parmesan cheese is pungent and sharp.
+It is important to note that a little bit of sharpness is normal for Parmesan cheese.
+However, if the smell is overwhelming, it is a sign that the cheese has gone bad.

-If you see mold on parmesan cheese, you can cut away 1 inch around the moldy area and check if the rest of the cheese is safe to eat.
-Mold can’t penetrate far in hard-aged cheeses like parmesan, therefore it is generally safe to eat the cheese if there is only a small area of mold present.
+If you see mold on Parmesan cheese, you can cut away 1-inch around the moldy area and check if the rest of the cheese is safe to eat.
+Mold can’t penetrate far in the hard-aged cheese like parmesan, therefore it is safe to eat the cheese if there is only a little bit of mold.

 Mold on parmesan may look like this:

-If the parmesan cheese has a slimy texture, it is most likely already long past its prime and not nice to eat.
-The parmesan may also appear dry and oily when the cheese dried out.
+If the Parmesan cheese has a slimy texture, it is most likely past its prime and not appetizing.
+The fat content is separated as the moisture dried out, the parmesan may appear dry and oily.

-Yes, you can get sick from eating expired parmesan cheese.
-The cheese might have gone bad and contains harmful bacteria, such as listeria or E. coli.
-It’s possible that you may have food poisoning or stomach upset caused by consuming expired or contaminated parmesan.
+Yes, you can get sick from eating expired Parmesan cheese.
 The symptoms of food poisoning include nausea, vomiting, and diarrhea.
-If you are experiencing any symptoms after eating parmesan cheese, it is best to speak with your doctor.
+If you are experiencing any symptoms after eating Parmesan cheese, it is best to speak with your doctor.

-Parmesan cheese contains a low amount of lactose — typically about 0 to 5 grams per 100g serving of parmesan.
-Certain brands may have lactose (as in carbohydrate) too low to be detectable, for example, the Reggano Grated Parmesan by Aldi nutrition contains 0 lactose, while Schnucks Parmesan nutrition contains about 7 grams of lactose in the same serving.
-Read more about lactose and parmesan here.
+This is because Parmesan cheese contains a low amount of lactose – about 0 to 5 grams per 100g serving of parmesan.
+Certain brands may have no detectable lactose (as in carbohydrate), for example, the Reggano grated parmesan by Aldi nutrition contains 0 lactose, while Schnucks Parmesan nutrition contains about 7 grams of lactose in the same serving.

-Another possibility is the high sodium content in parmesan cheese.
-A one-ounce serving of Kraft parmesan contains about 450 mg of sodium, that’s over 20% of the daily intake limit!
+Another possibility is the high sodium content in parmesan.
+A 1-ounce serving of Kraft parmesan contains about 450 mg of sodium, that’s over 20% of the daily intake limit!
 Overconsuming can cause dizziness, stomach cramp, and nausea.

 Can parmesan be left out or stored at room temperature?